EddyVer/Weather-App/README.md

 #### 🌱 Must haves

--   In the home page the user can enter the city of their choice (think of the right HTML elements here)
+-   In the home page the user can enter the city of their choice
 -   On clicking the SUBMIT button or pressing ENTER the application will display the weather for the next 5 days

 > 💡 Not sure where to start?
 Split this features into multiple smaller todos (in your code, sketch, ...)